From PanelForge 2 Documentation

 5) Substituting imported geometry files.

-This window allows the optional easy substitution of a PanelForge asset with a Maya scene file.
+This window optionally allows the easy substitution of a PanelForge asset with a different file.
 By pressing the file button to the far right of an asset in the list a file section window will be displayed.
-The selected file will replace the original asset file during import.
+Selecting a file in here will replace the asset if the desired file during import.

 Clicking the 'OK' button will now perform the PanelForge Project XML import scene generation.